Having Fun with Your Asus Tablet--A Basic Step-by-Step Setup

 Finding Free, Inexpensive & Expensive Apps

 - What's the best app for ….?
-Read and search the forum.
-Loads of talented and helpful folks: http://www.transformerforums.com/forum/forum.php
+Read and search this forum.
+Loads of talented and helpful folks.

 - Search in the Play Store

-- Allowing installation of non-Market Apps: Go to Settings, Security and check unknown sources.
+- Allowing installation of third-party Apps: Go to Settings, Security and check unknown sources.

-- Read the forum, checking the General and Transformer Apps section: Your fellow members have your back and will announce any sales, notable free apps etc.
+- Read the forums, checking the General and Apps section: Your fellow members have your back and will announce any sales, notable free apps etc.

-- Check Android news apps: Engadget, Android Central, Phandroid et all will announce most sales.
+- Check Android news apps: Engadget, Android Central, Phandroid etc. all will announce most sales.

 - Personally, I like the stock Email app, called Email.
 It works well with my Yahoo account with its many, many mail folders.